 Human Geography

 The Transient Spaces & Societies Research Group (led by Tabea Bork-Hüffer, Professor of Human Geography) explores how digital, cultural, and political transitions transform societies and space.
 The group investigates their implications for inclusion, exclusion, sustainability, and well-being.
-It also examined their role in power dynamics and future technological transformations.

 Staff